QuantEcon/lecture-python.myst/lectures/cass_fiscal.md

 - At $t = 0$:
     - Anticipation of the increase in $\tau_c$ causes an *immediate jump in consumption*.
-    - This is followed by a *consumption binge*, which sends the capital stock downward until $t = T = 10$.
+    - This is followed by a *consumption binge* that sends the capital stock downward until $t = T = 10$.
 - Between $t = 0$ and $t = T = 10$:
     - The decline in the capital stock raises $\bar{R}$ over time.
-    - As per equilibrium conditions, this requires the growth rate of consumption to rise until $t = T$.
+    - The equilibrium conditions require the growth rate of consumption to rise until $t = T$.
 - At $t = T = 10$:
     - The jump in $\tau_c$ depresses $\bar{R}$ below $1$, causing a *sharp drop in consumption*.
 - After $T = 10$:
-    - The effects of anticipated distortion are over, and the economy adjusts to the lower capital stock.
+    - The effects of anticipated distortion are over, and the economy gradually adjusts to the lower capital stock.
-    - Capital must now rise, requiring *austerity*—consumption plummets after $t = T$ indicated by a lower level of consumption.
+    - Capital must now rise, requiring *austerity* —consumption plummets after $t = T$,  indicated by  lower levels of consumption.
     - The interest rate gradually declines, and consumption grows at a diminishing rate along the path to the terminal steady-state.

 +++